acbsp/bonafide.guru/en/contents.rst

 great ship - VAYKUNTHA.

-Self-appointed gurus of *Gaudya-math* vastly exceed unauthorized ISKCON gurus in the art of interpreting Srila Prabhupada’s philosophy.
+Self-appointed gurus of *Gaudya-math* vastly exceed unauthorized ISKCON gurus in the art of interpreting |SP|’s philosophy.
 Exactly for this reason among ISKCON devotees last years there occurred a tendency of tempestuous transition to *Gaudya-maths*.
 They are hoping to find a bona fide spiritual master there.
 Leaders of self-appointed *acharyas* from *Gaudya-maths* are unable to create their own good devotees and concern only with enticing readymade devotees.
-Actually, all, who are attracted to the Krishna consciousness movement through Srila Prabhupada books are disciples of His Divine Grace A.C.
+Actually, all, who are attracted to the Krishna consciousness movement through
+|SP| books are disciples of His Divine Grace A.C.
 Bhaktivedanta Svami Prabhupada.
 And those who assigns such disciples to himself, whoever he is and whatever social position he has, is a *cheater*.